 - Walking Sneakers

 Since most tourists walk a lot abroad, finding comfortable footwear is essential.
-As women, we have plenty of categories of footwear to choose from.
+As women, we have plenty of footwear options to choose from.
 Should you bring our high heels, pumps, wedges, sandals, or sneakers?
-As someone who has lived in Europe for two years and has traveled to the Old Continent for leisure, I recommended investing in walking sneakers.
+As someone who has lived in Europe for 2 years and has traveled there for leisure, I recommend investing in walking sneakers.
 My worst decision when I moved to France was packing shoes I had no business packing.
-Even though I loved wearing heels and brought high heels to wear, the cobbled-stone street made it hard for me to move at the pace I wanted, making sneakers my go-to footwear for the entire year I lived abroad.
+Even though I loved wearing heels and brought many pairs, the cobbled-stone street made it hard for me to move at the pace I wanted, so sneakers became my go-to footwear for the entire year I lived abroad.
 Since I packed shoes I did not wear, I wasted valuable space in my luggage.
-On my future trips after living in France, I invested more in sneakers since they were the footwear I used the most.
+After living in France, I invested more in sneakers because they were the footwear I used most.

-There are a variety of sneakers to choose from, and it is crucial to evaluate different aspects before deciding which to pack on your overseas trips.
-When looking for a sneaker, consider comfortability, style, and whether you can wear this sneaker with different outfits.
-Since we are trying to pack efficiently, bringing one or two pairs of sneakers is a good idea.
-I used to get one pair of running shoes like this Nike React Infinity for women and a pair of slip-on sneakers.
-I stopped bringing the running shoes because I was not using them for their purpose and started investing more in slip-on sneakers because I could walk with them and pair them with any outfit.
-One slip-on sneaker I love is the Vince’s Warren Leather Slip-On Sneakers.
-This platform heel gives you the feel of wearing high heels for those of us who enjoy feeling tall, and the cushioned insole makes it comfortable, and you can walk with it for a long time without your feet hurting.
-Another slip-on sneaker I recommend is the Common Projects slip-on sneakers.
+There are many sneakers to choose from.
+When selecting a sneaker, consider comfort, style, and whether it pairs well with different outfits.
+To pack efficiently, bringing one or two pairs of sneakers is a good idea.
+I recommend getting a pair of walking shoes like the Ryka Women’s Podflow Lace Walking Shoes Sneaker.
+The second pair I would get is a slip-on sneaker like the FitFlop Women’s Rtg Leather Slip-on Sneakers.
+Although I stopped bringing running shoes because I wasn’t using them for their intended purpose, I still enjoyed having a pair for their comfort and foot support on long walking trips.
+One good option is the Cettire On Running Cloudtilt Lace-Up Sneaker.
+For the slip-on option, I recommend the Vince Warren Slip-On Loafer Sneakers.
+This platform heel gives you the feel of wearing high heels for those of us who enjoy feeling tall, and the cushioned insole makes it comfortable, so you can walk with it for a long time without your feet hurting.
+The Common Projects slip-on sneakers are another fantastic choice.
 It is easy to walk with and has a good grip.
-It is cobbled-stone friendly for those who want to travel to Europe.
+It is cobblestone-friendly for those traveling to Europe.
+For those of us who love sandals, the A.EMERY Jalen Sandal in Black is a good choice as well, ensuring your feet stay comfortable as you walk and discover new places.

 - International Adapter